The Nose (Gogol short story)

-"The Nose" is divided into three parts and tells the story of Collegiate Assessor ('Major') Kovalyov, who wakes up one morning without his nose.
-He later finds out that his nose has developed a life of its own, and has apparently surpassed him by attaining the rank of State Councillor.
-The short story showcases the obsession with social rank that plagued Russia after Peter the Great introduced the Table of Ranks.
-By allowing commoners to gain hereditary nobility through service to the state, a huge population was given the chance to move up in social status.
-This opportunity, however, also gave way to large bureaucracies, in which many of Gogol's characters worked.
+"The Nose" is divided into three parts and tells the story of Collegiate Assessor ("Major") Kovalyov, who wakes up one morning without his nose.
+He later finds out that his nose has assumed a life of its own and even surpassed him in rank by attaining the title of State Councillor.
+The short story satirizes the scramble for official titles that plagued Russia after Peter the Great introduced the Table of Ranks.
+By allowing commoners to gain hereditary nobility through service to the state, a formerly immobile population was given the chance to break into the upper classes.
+This reform, however, also spawned the large bureaucratic complex inhabited by many of Gogol's characters.

 Plot

 The story is divided into three parts:

 Part one

-On 25 March, the barber Ivan Yakovlevich finds out that his wife has made bread.
-During breakfast, he cuts a loaf in half and finds a nose in his bread.
-With horror, he recognizes this nose as that of one of his regular customers, Collegiate Assessor Kovalyov (known as 'Major Kovalyov').
-Ivan's wife demands that Ivan remove the nose from her home, so he wraps it up in cloth and attempts to throw it off a bridge.
-He tries to get rid of the nose by throwing it into the Neva River, but he is caught by a police officer.
-Ivan attempts to bribe the police officer, but the officer refuses.
+On 25 March, the barber Ivan Yakovlevich notices that his wife has made bread.
+During breakfast, he cuts a loaf in half and finds a nose in it.
+With horror, he recognizes this nose as that of one of his regular customers, Collegiate Assessor Kovalyov (known as "Major Kovalyov").
+Ivan's wife demands that he remove the nose from her home, so he wraps it up in cloth and attempts to throw it off a bridge into the Neva River.
+However, he is caught by a police officer, who resists Ivan's attempts to bribe him.